splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/3-im-exercise/_index.md

 ![Kubernetes](images/im-kubernetes.png?width=30vw)

 The screenshot above shows the main part of the Kubernetes navigator.
-It will show all the clusters & their nodes that send metrics to the Splunk Observability Suite, and the first row of charts that show cluster-based Metrics.
+It will show all the clusters & their nodes that send metrics to Splunk Observability Cloud, and the first row of charts that show cluster-based Metrics.
 In the workshop, you will mostly see single-node Kubernetes clusters.

-Before we dive deeper, let's make sure we are looking at our own cluster.
+Before we dive deeper, let's make sure we are looking at our cluster.

 {{% notice title="Info" style="green" title="Exercise" icon="running" %}}